ariel7663/23333/README.md

 # 23333
-4501Project
+IEOR4501 Project
 **A description of what has been implemented**

 **Group detail**
-*group name:*
+*group name:* 23333
-*group members:*
+*group members:* Ariel Liu, Yuqin Wang, Zihao Wang, Huanlun Li

 **Instructions**
-maybe packages to install
+packages to install
+import tweepy
+import csv
+import numpy as np
+import pandas as pd
+from wordcloud import WordCloud import matplotlib.pyplot as plt from os import path from PIL import Image

 **Run instructions**
 use Trump as an example and put screenshots here